abdulla-nilam/ist/README.md

 - Authorization
     - **Note:** An environment variable called `token` has been defined.
-      Use that to set the value so it will automatically update the API Authorization Bearer for all requests.
-(Screenshot added in Bottom)
+      Use that to set the value so it will automatically update the API Authorization Bearer for all requests. (screenshot added in Bottom)
     ```text
     Authorization: Bearer your_jwt_token
      ```

-- **Postman Collection has provided**. use that to test the API. (`Screenshot/IST.postman_collection.json`)
+- **Postman Collection has provided**. use that to test the API. (`screenshot/IST.postman_collection.json`)

 ----------------------
 ## Tools used